mitranim/prax/readme.md

 Exactly like [`E`](#etype-props-children), but generates SVG markup.
 In Node/Deno, either function will work, but in browsers, you _must_ use `S` for SVG.
 It uses `document.createElementNS` with the SVG namespace.

-This is because unlike every template-based system (including React), Prax renders _immediately_.
+This is because unlike every template-based system, including React, Prax renders _immediately_.
 Nested function calls are evaluated inner-to-outer.
 When rendering an arbitrary element like `path` (there are many!), `E` has no way of knowing that it will eventually be included into `svg`.
 HTML parsers automate this because they parse _outer_ elements first.

 ```js
 import {S} from 'prax'